rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Fork

-Navigate to the Rails "GitHub repository":https://github.com/rails/rails and press "Fork" in the upper right hand corner.
+Navigate to the Rails [GitHub repository](https://github.com/rails/rails) and press "Fork" in the upper right hand corner.

 Add the new remote to your local repository on your local machine: